Graham and Parks School

-The Graham and Parks School is a public elementary school in Cambridge, MA.
+The Graham and Parks School is a public elementary school in Cambridge, Massachusetts, and a part of the Cambridge Public School District.
 Founded in 1981, the school was originally conceived as an "alternative school" aligned with the progressive education movement.
 It historically emphasized project-based learning, teacher-led curriculum development, and parent involvement in all aspects of school operation.
 Since the early 2000s, state curriculum guidelines and local policy changes have diminished these aspects of the school's identity, bringing it in line with city and state standards.
 The school is named for Rosa Parks and Saundra Graham, a welfare and housing advocate from Cambridge.

 History

 The school originated from the merger of two distinct educational institutions in 1981: the Cambridge Alternative Public School (CAPS) and the Webster School.
 CAPS, established in 1972 by a group of parents, was a small, nationally acclaimed magnet school with a progressive educational philosophy.
 The Webster School was a traditional neighborhood school.
 Following their consolidation, the unified school operated on Upton Street from 1982 until 2003, after which it relocated to 44 Linnaean Street.
 The school originally ran from kindergarten through eighth grade; in 2011, the Cambridge School Committee voted to move the sixth through eighth grades into a separate middle school.